Flix-29/flix-29/README.md

 ### Personal Projects

-- [ProjectCollection](https://github.com/flixInside/ProjectCollection) is a Repository that stores a bunch of different smaller projects.
+- [ProjectCollection](https://github.com/flixInside/ProjectCollection) is a repository that stores a bunch of different smaller projects.